-Goal # DOE Goal Fermilab Performance Status through FY2013 Planned Actions & Contribution Risk of Non- attainment GOAL 1: Greenhouse Gas Reduction and Comprehensive Greenhouse Gas Inventory 1.1 28% Scope 1 & 2 GHG reduction by FY 2020 from a FY 2008 baseline (2013 target:17%) 67% reduction in FY2013 due to accelerator shutdown Use RECs to meet this goal after shutdown ends in FY2014 Low 1.2 13% Scope 3 GHG reduction by FY 2020 from a FY 2008 baseline (2013 target:4%) Met goal for T&D losses using RECs Must use credit for RECs to meet T&D portion of this goal Medium (for non-T&D portions of this goal) GOAL 2: Buildings, ESPC I nitiative Schedule, and Re gional & Local Planning 2.1 30% energy intensity (Btu per gross square foot) reduction by FY 2015 from a FY 2003 baseline (2013 target:24%) 25% reduction in FY2013 due to implementation of accelerator upgrades Use new ESPC and resume normal accelerator operations Low 2.2 EISA Section 432 energy and water evaluations Completed through ESPC PA process Use ESPC PA process every 4 years Low 2.3 Individual buildings metering for 90% of electricity (by October 1, 2012); for 90% of steam, natural gas, and chilled water (by October 1, 2015) 1 (2013 target: 90% and 50%, respectively) All metering categories above 90% except natural gas Will continue to implement natural gas metering on new buildings Low (except for natural gas) 2.4 Cool roofs, unless uneconomical, for roof replacements unless project already has CD-2 approval.
-New roofs must have thermal resistance of at least R-30.2 Added over 13,000 sq. ft. in FY2013 Will continue to assess the cost-effectiveness of cool roofs Low 2.5 15% of existing buildings greater than 5,000 gross square feet (GSF) are compliant with the Guiding Principles (GPs) of HPSB by FY 2015 (2013 target:11%) No existing buildings meet 100% of GPs In FY 2014, Fermilab will add two buildings compliant with GPs.
-Plan to have a total of four (26%) by the end of FY2015.
-High (Financial risks) 2.6 All new construction, major renovations, and alterations of buildings greater than 5,000 GSF must comply with the GPs OTE Building designed as LEED OTE completed in 2014; All new construction subjected to GP review Medium
+Goal # DOE Goal Fermilab Performance Status through FY2014 Planned Actions & Contribution Risk of Non- attainment GOAL 2: Buildings, ESPC Initiative Schedule, and Regional & Local Planning 2.1 30% energy intensity (Btu per gross square foot) reduction by FY 2015 from a FY 2003 baseline (2014 target: 27%) 24.5% reduction due to exceptionally cold weather Investigate new measures to reduce energy consumption Medium 2.2 EISA Section 432 energy and water evaluations Met goal for this 4 year cycle Continue in next 4 year cycle Low 2.3 Individual buildings metering for 90% of electricity (by October 1, 2012); for 90% of steam, natural gas, and chilled water (by October 1, 2015) (2014 target: 90% and 75%, respectively) Electrical metered 88% and other categories are below the goal Will continue to implement metering in new facilities M (except for natural gas) 2.4 Cool roofs, unless uneconomical, for roof replacements unless project already has CD-2 approval.
+New roofs must have thermal resistance of at least R-30.
+Added 11,490 Sq.
+Ft. of cool roofs in FY2014.
+Fermilab will continue to assess the cost- effectiveness of cool roofs Low 2.5 15% of existing buildings greater than 5,000 gross square feet (GSF) are compliant with the Guiding Principles (GPs) of HPSB by FY 2015 (2014 target: 13%) In FY2014, Fermilab added one existing building compliant with 100% of GP Fermilab plans to have 3 buildings 100% compliant with GP by the end of FY2015 High (Financial Risks) 2.6 All new construction, major renovations, and alterations of buildings greater than 5,000 GSF must comply with the GPs.
+The OTE Building was designed and constructed as LEED-NC Gold All new construction is subjected to GP review during design Medium 2.7 Efforts to increase regional and local planning coordination and involvement Established new public transportation shuttle to commuter train line Maintain positive relationships with neighboring communities Low G OAL 3: Fleet Management 3.1 10% annual increase in fleet alternative fuel consumption by FY 2015 relative to a FY 2005 baseline (2014 target: 136% cumulative since 2005) Greater than 90% increase in alternative fuels since 2005 - greater than 10% per year Continue to convert to AFV vehicles wherever feasible and maintain goal of 100% Low 3.2 2% annual reduction in fleet petroleum consumption by FY 2020 relative to a FY 2005 baseline (2014 target: 18% cumulative since 2005) This goal is met Continue current practices Low 3.3 100% of light duty vehicle purchases must consist of alternative fuel vehicles (AFV) by FY 2015 and thereafter (75% FY 2000 - 2015) This goal is met.
+Continue the policy of purchasing AFV vehicles.
+Low